-Kilimanjaro National Park Tanzania Africa Has an area of 75,675 hectors(756.75sq kilometers) protects the largest free standing volcanic mass in the world and the highest mountain in Africa, rising 4877m above surrounding plains to 5895m at its peak.
-With its snow-capped peak, the Kilimanjaro is a superlative natural phenomenon, standing in isolation above the surrounding plains overlooking the savannah.
+Kilimanjaro National Park Tanzania East Africa Has an area of 75,675 hectors(756.75sq kilometers) and protects the largest free-standing volcanic mass in the world and the highest mountain in Africa, rising 4877m above surrounding plains to 5895m at its peak.
+With its snow-capped peak, Kilimanjaro is an excellent natural phenomenon, standing in isolation above the surrounding plains overlooking the savannah.

 How to Get There